 To clean washer exterior, wipe with a soft damp cloth.
+To clean washer interior, put chlorine bleach and detergent in the washer.
+Run through a complete cycle, using hot water.

-Service or performance problems caused by the use of any product not manufactured by KitchenAid, Inc. are the responsibility of the manufacturer of that product.
+Service or performance problems caused by the use of any product not manufactured by KitchenAid are the responsibility of the manufacturer of that product.